Side Effects Coming Off Mounjaro

 If you’re planning to stop Mounjaro, it’s best to do so gradually and with a plan in place.
 Here’s some advice for coming off the medication while maintaining weight loss:

-✅ increase physical activity – regular movement can help stabilize metabolism and energy levels.
+• increase physical activity – regular movement can help stabilise metabolism and energy levels.

-✅ seek medical advice – if you experience severe side effects, consult a healthcare provider for support.
+• seek medical advice – if you experience Mounjaro side effects, speak to your prescriber.

 Disclaimer